top of page

 Practical Steps for Contractors and Site Managers

-If you are aiming to reduce your site’s reliance on problematic plastics while still protecting your assets, here are some practical considerations:
+If you aim to reduce your site’s reliance on problematic plastics while still protecting your assets, consider the following practical steps:

 • Audit usage: Identify where the bulk of your single-use plastic is going – packaging, coverings, or consumables – and target the biggest sources first.